hmyenilmez24/ShinyApp-with-R/README.md

 An application has been developed for the real dataset of “LungCap Dataset” to showcase descriptive analytics.
 Entire code is embedded in a single app.R with ui and server codes.

-Side Panel consists of:
+Side Panel consists of: Sidebar panel, Dropdown box, Radio Buttons
-  o Sidebar panel
-  o Conditions/Dropdown Options o Radio Buttons

-Main Panel consists of:
+Main Panel consists of: Plot, Summary, Table
-  o Plot
-  o Summary
-  o Table

-* Descriptive analytics techniques: o Box Plot o Density Curve
+* Descriptive analytics techniques -> Box Plot, Density Curve

-* Probabilistic model
-  o Discrete (Binomial Distribution) o Continuous (Normal Distribution)
+* Probabilistic model -> Discrete (Binomial Distribution), Continuous (Normal Distribution)

 * Hypothesis testing